calculquebec/cq-formation-advanced-python/ul-20160216/03-compiling.md

 subtitle: Compiling Python Code
 ---

 While it might seem unintuitive to talk about compiling an interpreted language, it is often an easy and overlooked solution to speeding up Python programs.
-The advantage of being an interpreted language is that most Python compilers do [Just-In-Time compilation](https://en.wikipedia.org/wiki/Just-in-time_compilation), not unlike what [PyPy](http://pypy.org) is doing.
+The advantage of being an interpreted language is that most Python compilers do [Just-In-Time (JIT) compilation](https://en.wikipedia.org/wiki/Just-in-time_compilation), not unlike what [PyPy](http://pypy.org) is doing.

+### Cython

 We'll first have a look at the Cython (not to be confused with CPython).
 It has both pre-compilation and just-in-time compilation modes.
 We will use the former for now as it will help us understand what it's doing and make better use of it.